pwncollege/linux-luminarium/users/DESCRIPTION.md

-You have experience with two users: `hacker` and `root`.
+Did you think you, `hacker`, are alone in the workspace?
-These are just two users, and there are MANY more on a typical Linux system!
+There are MANY users on a typical Linux system!
 The full list of users on a Linux system is specified in the `/etc/passwd` file (named so for historical reasons --- it doesn't actually hold passwords anymore).
 Here is an example from the dojo container: